 We may first obtain all full teams of the traffic's skeleton by iteratively applying the fission algorithm on the traffic's skeleton and by eliminating the idle categories.
-Then, a full
+Then, a full team of the original traffic is obtained by adding a combination of non-congesting transfers to a team of the traffic's skeleton.

-We therefore obtain the set of a traffic's full teams $\mathfrak{I}(X)$ by carrying out the steps outlined in Table 1.
+We therefore obtain the set of a traffic's full teams $\Im(X)$ by carrying out the steps outlined in Table 1.

 Table 1.
-Optimized algorithm for retrieving all full teams of a traffic 1.
-Obtain the set of the skeleton's full teams $\Im(\varsigma(X))$ by applying the fission algorithm on the traffic's skeleton.
-2. Create for each skeleton full team a category by initializing: 2.1.
-The includer with the transfers of the skeleton's full team; 2.3.
-The excluder as empty; 2.2.
-The depot with all transfers of X non-congesting with the includer.
-3. Apply the fission to each category, discarding the check for idle categories, since the includer is already a team, i.e. it uses all bottlenecks.
+Optimized algorithm for retrieving all full teams of a traffic

+- 1. Obtain the set of the skeleton's full teams $\Im(\varsigma(X))$ by applying the fission algorithm on the traffic's skeleton. - 2.
+Create for each full team of the skeleton, a category by initializing: - 2.1.
+The includer with the transfers of the skeleton's full team; - 2.3.
+The excluder as empty; - 2.2.
+The depot with all transfers of X which are not congesting with the includer. - 3.
+Apply the fission to each category, discarding the check for idle categories, since the includer is already a team, i.e. it uses all bottlenecks.